Battleship: Interwar period

-In the immediate aftermath of the war, the most modern units of the German fleet was interned at Scapa Flow, where in June 1919, their crews scuttled the fleet to avoid it being handed over to the Allies.
+In the immediate aftermath of the war, the most modern units of the German fleet were interned at Scapa Flow, where in June 1919, their crews scuttled the fleet to avoid it being handed over to the Allies.
 The remaining dreadnoughts still in German ports were therefore seized as compensation for the scuttled ships.
 The postwar Reichsmarine of Weimar Germany was limited to a contingent of eight old pre-dreadnoughts (of which two would be kept in reserve) under the terms of the Treaty of Versailles; new battleships were subject to severe restrictions on size and armament.
 The surviving battleships of Austria-Hungary, the other defeated Central Power, were soon distributed among the Allies, to be broken up.

 While the other major naval powers remained free to build new battleships, most of them were financially crippled after the war.
-The prospect of a renewed naval arms race between the United States, United Kingdom, and Japan, appealed to few politicians in the three countries, and so they concluded the Washington Naval Treaty in 1922, which also included Italy and France.
+The prospect of a renewed naval arms race between the United States, United Kingdom, and Japan appealed to few politicians in the three countries, and so they concluded the Washington Naval Treaty in 1922, which also included Italy and France.
 The treaty limited the number and size of battleships, and imposed a ten-year building holiday, along with other provisions.
 The treaty also imposed a ratio of 5:5:3 on total displacement of battleships for the US, UK, and Japan, respectively, and it severed the Anglo-Japanese Alliance.
 The only exceptions to the building holiday were for the two British s, which were permitted to give Britain parity with the latest American and Japanese battleships, which were all armed with 16 in guns.

-The U.S. Navy battleship USS Maryland (BB-46) fires a broadside with her 40.6 cm (16 in) guns during exercises in the Pacific Ocean, 1924-1927.